-Time Activity Responsibility 0930 - 0940 Welcome Remarks MTEA 0940 - 1015 Introduction to ICAT RE Assessments Guide Mike Bess, GHGMI 1015 - 1030 Q & A All 1030 - 1100 030 - 1100 Defining 3 Policy potential & frameworks for RE for Solid Biomass Renewable Electricity in Eswatini 1100 - 1215 Discussion on the pros and cons of the various policies to promote the use of solid biomass (sugar and timber residues/wastes) to generate renewable electricity (RE) from policies using:• Feed-in tariffs/subsidies All workshop participants participate actively, discussions led by Dr Gcina Mavimbela and Dr Wisdom Dlamini 12:00 -12:30 Summary discussion of major conclusions for each policy option (REFITs, Auction, Taxes) by spokespeople from the plenary.
+Time Activity Responsibility 0930 - 0940 Welcome Remarks MTEA 0940 - 1015 Introduction to ICAT RE Assessments Guide Mike Bess, GHGMI 1015 - 1030 Q & A All 1030 - 1100 Defining 3 Policy potential & frameworks for RE for Solid Biomass Renewable Electricity in Eswatini Mike Bess 1100 - 1215 Discussion on the pros and cons of the various policies to promote the use of solid biomass (sugar and timber residues/wastes) to generate renewable electricity (RE) from policies using: Feed-in tariffs/subsidies Auctions Tax and/or other fiscal incentives All workshop participants participate actively, discussions led by Dr Gcina Mavimbela and Dr Wisdom Dlamini 12:00 -12:30 Summary discussion of major conclusions for each policy option (REFITs, Auction, Taxes) by spokespeople from the plenary.
 Group discussion & suggested ways forward for RE from solid biomass (sugar and timber) for RE in Eswatini.
 Led by Mike Bess, with all participants.